Discovering Brown Brothers Vegan Wines

 My picks

 This is my first foray into vegan wine territory and I am very pleased to report, they taste just as delicious, and no different to wines containing animal products.
-I tried most of the wines from the Brown Brothers Celebrations Pack, but there were a couple of clear winners.
+I tried most of the wines from the Brown Brothers Celebrations Pack, (No longer sold) but there were a couple of clear winners.

 How to tell if the wine is vegan friendly